isomerpages/nparks-naturekakis/all/nature-kakis-happenings/_posts/2024-05-05-post-Biodiversity and Wildlife.md

 to see animals via <a href="/all/nature-kakis-happenings/nature-walks/" rel="noopener noreferrer nofollow" target="_blank">Nature Walks</a>, painting
 homages to them as part of <a href="/all/nature-kakis-happenings/nature-in-neighbourhood/" rel="noopener noreferrer nofollow" target="_blank">Nature in Neighbourhood</a> projects, and planting <a href="https://gardeningsg.nparks.gov.sg/page-index/glossary/biodiversity-attracting-plants/" rel="noopener noreferrer nofollow" target="_blank">biodiversity-attracting plants</a> as
-part of <a href="/all/nature-kakis-happenings/community-in-bloom/" rel="noopener noreferrer nofollow" target="_blank">Community In Bloom</a> or
+part of <a href="/all/nature-kakis-happenings/community-in-bloom/" rel="noopener noreferrer nofollow" target="_blank">Community In Bloom</a> programme
-<a href="/all/nature-kakis-happenings/tree-planting/" rel="noopener noreferrer nofollow" target="_blank">OneMillionTrees</a>.
-This role also extends into educating communities
+or <a href="/all/nature-kakis-happenings/tree-planting/" rel="noopener noreferrer nofollow" target="_blank">OneMillionTrees</a> movement.
-on how to behave around wildlife, which is integral in managing <a href="https://www.nparks.gov.sg/gardens-parks-and-nature/dos-and-donts/animal-advisories" rel="noopener noreferrer nofollow" target="_blank">human-wildlife conflict.</a>
+This role also extends into educating communities on how to behave around wildlife, which is integral in managing <a href="https://www.nparks.gov.sg/gardens-parks-and-nature/dos-and-donts/animal-advisories" rel="noopener noreferrer nofollow" target="_blank">human-wildlife conflict.</a>
 </p>
 <p></p>
 <div class="isomer-image-wrapper">